Coderrs/kerb-sts/Readme.md

 startup you will be asked for the domain of the ADFS server.
 There is no validation of the input value and you will not be prompted again to provide a value.
 Remove this file if you need to be prompted again for a new value.

+The localsite file is used to store the ARN to nickname mapping used to determine what section to add the credentials to in the credential file.